betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/FrequentlyAskedQuestions.md

 test to test.
 Then in the test body they set the expectations, which are often different for each test.
 Having an `ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
-If there's no `EXPECT_CALL` and the strategy is called, it's possibly an error.
+If there's no `EXPECT_CALL` and the schedulingStrategy is called, it's possibly an error.
 If we quietly let the call go through without notifying the user, bugs may creep in unnoticed.